IanSSenne/mvc-challenge/README.md

 1. Install dependencies with `yarn` or `npm i`

+2. copy the env template and fill in its values.

-2. Using mysql run the schema.sql file to create the database
+3. Using mysql run the schema.sql file to create the database

-   a. you can also optionally run the seed.sql file to get some testing or example data.
+   a. you can also optionally run the `seed` npm command

-3. run the app using `node index.js` or `yarn start` or `npm start`
+4. run the app using `node server.js` or `yarn start` or `npm start`

 ## Contributing